Are you wondering is Cozumel safe?

 Get proper travel insurance for a start, stay within the confines of the beach areas and trust your instincts and you’ll have a wonderful time.

 You’ll need to abide by the same precautions as you would with travel to Central America such as don’t go out at night, don’t trust strangers, don’t flash expensive items, etc.

 It would definitely help if you knew some Spanish since Mexicans very much appreciate English speakers who learn it as a second language.

-Booking excursions, hotels, and bus travel in Mexico will be a lot easier if you did speak Spanish.
+Booking excursions, hotels, and even when taking advantage of bus travel in Mexico will be a lot easier if you did speak Spanish.

 See these basic Spanish conversation tips for some simple phrases.